Museum Quarter Osnabrück

 The four houses of the Museum Quarter

-The Museum Quarter Osnabrück unites four houses from different eras: The Felix Nussbaum House (1998) including its extension (2011), the Museum of Cultural History (1888/1899), the Akzisehaus (1807) and the Villa Schlikker (1900/1901).
+The Museumsquartier Osnabrück combines four buildings from different eras: The Felix Nussbaum House (1998) including extension (2011), the Museum of Cultural History (1888/1899), the Akzisehaus (1807) and "Die Villa_" - formerly Villa Schlikker (1900/1901).

-The arched bridge
+The round arch bridge

 Felix Nussbaum